 Then: Before playing the title character in 'RoboCop,' Peter Weller was best known for portraying the titular role in 1984's 'The Adventures of Buckaroo Banzai Across the 8th Dimension.'
 Prior to his two heroic roles, he mostly played creeps like Terri Garr's abusive boyfriend in the Corey Haim flick 'Firstborn.'

-Now: Post-'RoboCop,' life was successful for Weller, who went on to have an illustrious career in shows like '24' and 'Dexter.'
+Now: Post-'RoboCop' life has been successful for Weller, who went on to have an illustrious career in shows like '24' and 'Dexter.'
 (Both times as bad guys.
 Dude is kind of creepy and intense.)
-Weller also turned to directing, most recently for five episodes of 'Sons of Anarchy.'
-He recently voiced Batman in the animated adaptation of 'The Dark Knight Returns' graphic novel and will appear in 'Star Trek Into Darkness' later this year.
+Weller also turned to directing, helming episodes of 'Sons of Anarchy,' 'House,' 'Longmire' and Hawaii Five-O.' He voiced Batman in the animated adaptation of 'The Dark Knight Returns' graphic novel and appeared in 'Star Trek Into Darkness.'

 Nancy Allen, Officer Anne Lewis